Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Discussion

 \subsection{3D vs 1D}

 One important difference between our simulations and real SN remnants is our assumption of spherical symmetry.
-It is well known that a thin shell driven by thermal pressure of the interior gas is subject to shell instabilities such as the Vishniac instability \citep{Vishniac1983} when the assumption of spherical symmetry is dropped.
+It is well known that a thin shell driven by thermal pressure of the interior gas is subject to shell instabilities such as the Vishniac instability \citep{Vishniac1983} when the assumption of spherical symmetry is dropped and the shock is radiative enough so that the effective adiabatic index is $\lesssim 1.1$ .
 This instability arises even if the shock is moving into an initially uniform background.
 It occurs because the hot gas pressure acts normally to the surface, whereas ram pressure on the shell presses radially inwards.
-This causes the shell to have a net force along non-radial directions and any small deformation of the spherical shell results in filamentary structures and finally fragmentation \citep{Krause2013, Steinberg2018}.
-Therefore, a full 3D or at least a 2D, simulation may produce significant clumping of the shell, thereby breaking the spherical symmetry.
+This causes the shell to have a net force along the non-radial directions and any small deformation of the spherical shell results in filamentary structures and finally fragmentation \citep{Krause2013, Steinberg2018}.
+Therefore, a full 3D or at least a 2D simulation may produce significant clumping of the shell, thereby breaking the spherical symmetry.
 Such clumping may increase the dust opacity in the shell by reducing the dust destruction. \cite{Steinberg2018} have shown that the average shock temperature where most of the cooling occurs may also change due to such clumping.
 The average shock radius, however, does not seem to vary much compared to a 1D calculation \citep{Krause2013, Yadav2017}.
+However, analysis of laboratory shocks \citep{Grun1991, Laming2002, Laming2003} suggests that atomic shocks in cosmic abundance plasma are unlikely to be sufficiently radiative.